jeddiesaudi/jeddiesaudi/README.md

 <br/>

 **I build AI-powered products end-to-end** — from browser-native ML inference to LLM-powered features to shipped products.
 Open to remote contracts.
-Based in Indonesia (UTC+7) · Fluent in English.
+Based in Indonesia (UTC+7).

 <br/>